 Instructions for Authors

+For general instructions, please download our Author Instructions PDF.
 For complete details on how to prepare your manuscript and submit it to AJA, please consult the Author Resource Center on the ASHA Journals Academy.